 Clinical sites may require additional vaccinations and documentation.

-Students are required to maintain personal health insurance during enrollment in GWU’s Physician Assistant Program.
+Students are required to maintain and demonstrate personal health insurance during enrollment in GWU’s Physician Assistant Program.
 Proof of insurance coverage must be provided prior to matriculation.
 Students are responsible for all personal health care costs incurred enrolled in the PA program.
 These costs may include but are not limited to: immunization, illness, PPD testing, health evaluation post exposure to a communicable disease, or other accidental injuries sustained during program mandated training activities.

-Immunizations, TB, Background, and Drug Screen Release
+Immunizations, TB, Background, Background Check and Drug Screen Release

 Each supervised clinical practice experiences site requires a copy of the student’s immunization history, tuberculosis screening results, background check, and drug screen.
 In order to facilitate provision of this information, the Physician Assistant Program requires admitted applicants to provide a release that authorizes the program to: